Why did my car’s AC stop working?

 Here are some other articles you may enjoy:

 Should you pay extra for nitrogen when you buy new tires?
-Quick answer, NO, but you can read more here.
+Quick answer, NO, but you can read more about why if you’re curious.

 Do the DIY air conditioning cans work?
 They might, but don’t do it!
 Click here to find out why.